isomerpages/mlaw-psy/pages/Apply for Appointment.md

 competence as an expert witness.</p>
 </li>
 </ol>
+<p>Before submitting your application, please ensure that you meet the professional
+qualifications outlined above.
+Applications that do not satisfy the criteria will be rejected.</p>
 <h4><strong>(c)&nbsp;&nbsp; How to apply</strong></h4>
 <p>If you are a Singapore-registered psychiatrist or a psychiatry resident
 undergoing training in Singapore, please use Form 1 &lt;to link&gt; to